DEEPAKRV07/Football-Analysis-System/README.md

 pip install ultralytics supervision opencv-python numpy pandas
 ```
 - Install the necessary libraries

-- ultralytics: For YOLOv8 and other vision models.
--supervision: For video processing and object tracking utilities.
--opencv-python: For video/image processing (cv2 module).
--numpy and pandas: For numerical and tabular data manipulation.
 ---

 --upgrade: Ensures you get the latest compatible versions.